Art-of-WiFi/UniFi-API-browser/README.md

 ## UniFi API browser
 This tool is for browsing data that is exposed through Ubiquiti's UniFi Controller API, written in PHP, JavaScript and the [Bootstrap] (http://getbootstrap.com/) CSS framework.
+It comes bundled with an extensive PHP class for access to the UniFi Controller API, which supports more API endpoints than the UniFi API browser tool does.

 Please keep the following in mind:
 - not all data collections/API endpoints are supported (yet), see the list below of currently supported data collections/API endpoints
 - currently supports versions 4.x.x and 5.x.x of the UniFi Controller software (version 5.3.8 has been confirmed to work)
 - there is still work to be done to add/improve functionality and usability of this tool so suggestions/comments are welcome.
 Please use the github issue list or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/UniFi-API-browser-tool-released/m-p/1392651) to share your ideas.